-- 1. For the purpose of financing the acquisition of the mutual fund management company and portfolio management activity of Clal Finance (for additional information about this transaction see Note 5 to the condensed, consolidated, interim financial statements), the Company provided Harel Finance with 10 capital notes each in the amount of NIS 15.5 million, and NIS 155 million in total.
-The capital notes are not CPI-linked and are without interest, and they are to be repaid on a date to be determined by the Board of Directors of Harel Finance, but not before April 2018. - 2.
+- 1. On August 28, 2013, an agreement was signed between Harel Investments and Standard. capital note was received from Standard in the amount of about NIS 3 million. - 2.
+On September 15, paid Harel Pia the capital note to Harel Investments in the amount of about NIS 59 million. - 3.
+For the purpose of financing the acquisition of the mutual fund management company and portfolio management activity of Clal Finance (for additional information about this transaction see Note 5 to the condensed, consolidated, interim financial statements), the Company provided Harel Finance with 10 capital notes each in the amount of NIS 15.5 million, and NIS 155 million in total.
+The capital notes are not CPI-linked and are without interest, and they are to be repaid on a date to be determined by the Board of Directors of Harel Finance, but not before April 2018.
+On June 30, 2013 was full repayment of two capital notes granted.
+On 1 July 2013 an agreement was signed between Harel Investments and Harel Finance which Harel Investments gave to Harel Finance new capital note in the amount of about 5.4 million. - 4.
+On July 31, 2013 paid Harel Finance to Harel Investments amount of about 32.3 million for loans given in the past. - 5.
 On July 17, 2013, the Board of Directors approved transfer of the investment and hedge fund management activity from Harel Finance Products to the Company in a total sum of USD 25 million.
-Harel Finance will provide the Company with control and operating services in connection with these investments, in consideration of management fees and success fees. - 3.
-On July 31, 2013 Harel Finance repaid Harel Investments loans in the amount of NIS 32.3 million for loans given to it in the past. - 4.
+Harel Finance will provide the Company with control and operating services in connection with these investments, in consideration of management fees and success fees. - 6.
 On June 17, 2013 Harel Finance repaid Harel Investments loans in the amount of NIS 45 million for loans given to it in the past.